RTIInternational/crcsim/crcsim/experiment/README.md

-# Experiment: Test 100% and 80% Diagnostic Compliance for FQHCs and No Screening, All FIT, and ALL Colonocscopy
+# Experiment: ACCSIS Runs and No Screening, All FIT, and ALL Colonocscopy

-This branch tests 80% and 100% compliance for FQHCs 1-8 with differing screening uptake, differing test costs, and low and extra low costs for Stage III and Stage IV inital treatment.
-Scenarios for no screening, 100% colonoscopy, and 100% FIT were also added.
+This branch tests ACCSIS inital and diagnostic screening compliance for different sites.
+Scenarios for no screening, 100% colonoscopy, and 100% FIT were also added to ensure model is running as expected.

 ## Results

 The results for the 100% diagnostic compliance match a previous run from April 2025.
-The results differ between 80% and 100% compliance.
+Results for NC are included now but more will be added.

 ## Experiment Workflow